GermanBread/nixos-fhs/README.md

 Possible thanks to OCI containers!

 > **Warning**
-> This module is not ready for usage.
-It bricks NixOS setups.
+> This module was not tested on real hardware.
+It may brick generations built with it.

 ## Installation using flakes